Samir-Kesare/OpsTree-Documentation-/Monitoring/Implementation/EFK/Ansible Roles/Kibana/README.md

 2. **SSH Access to Target Servers:**
-   - Ensure that you have SSH access to the target servers where Redis will be installed.
+   - Ensure that you have SSH access to the target servers where Kibana will be installed.

 3. **Elasticsearch**
    - Ensure that the correct version of Elasticsearch is installed on running on the server.